 Shabbat Dinners at Chabad are an exciting, uplifting experience for Jewish students.
 According to a study conducted by Dr. Barrry Chazan of Brandeis University, Chabad's Campus Shabbat dinner program is a leading innovation in informal Jewish learning that helps students build Jewish identity.

-A Shabbat dinner at Chabad costs about $1800, including associated staff and facility costs.
+A Shabbat dinner at Chabad costs about $2500, including associated staff and facility costs.
 Shabbat dinner sponsors are recognized at the Shabbat table on the sponsor card, and they are a great way for you to support Jewish life on campus, and show support for your son's or daughter's Jewish activities.
-To sponsor a Shabbat dinner, click here.
+To sponsor or co-sponsor a Shabbat dinner, click here.